komodo108/voice-bot/README.md

 ### Discord Setup
 To run this bot on a Discord server, the server must have the following roles:
 - `InVoice`: A role indicating whether someone is currently in voice
+- `VC Overwrite`: A role allowing users to overwrite the automute
 - `Crew`: Moderator role

 The following voice channels should also be present: